 Debian GNU/Linux was first released in 1993 and has been under active developement ever since.
 Today, the Debian Project unites thousands of contributors from across the globe with the aim of producing “an operating system distribution that is composed entirely of free software”.

 This guide is intended to assist those who are installing Debian for the first time.
-It describes a straightforward path to a GNOME desktop.
-The number of applications is less in comparison to the default.
+It describes a straightforward path to a GNOME desktop with only essential applications pre-installed.
 Choose from more than 60000 official packages to tailor the system to your own requirements.

 Debian and the new package formats